Skip to main content

 A cat’s kneading is a natural behavior and quite common.
 Your cat probably kneads often, and there’s nothing to be concerned about if they do.

 But in some cases, kneading can be inconvenient or problematic.
 If your cat is kneading you, their sharp claws can be uncomfortable and can even draw blood.
 Placing a thick blanket on your lap can help protect you against those claws.
+In some cases, your cat may also be due for a nail trim.

 If you see your cat kneading, be reassured that it’s completely natural and normal.
 If you watch your cat closely and consider the circumstances around their kneading, you may even be able to determine which of the above causes is prompting the behavior.
 If your cat climbs into your lap and kneads you, then welcome the behavior — but get an extra blanket or two to keep yourself comfortable, too.
 Chances are, your cat is just showing their affection and making your lap as comfortable a spot as possible for a nap.
-Keep those claws trimmed to protect your furniture, but otherwise, let your cat satisfy those natural instincts to knead for exercise, to prepare a cozy sleeping spot, and more.
+Keep those claws trimmed to protect your furniture, but otherwise, let your cat satisfy those natural instincts to knead for exercise, prepare a cozy sleeping spot and more.

 Paige Cerulli